 - View digital copies of Dylan Thomas’s notebooks.
 The originals are stored at The University of Buffalo, The State University of New York.

 - Follow this link to Dylan Thomas reading ‘A Force That Through The Green Fuse’.

-- A BBC animation of Michael Sheen reading ‘A Hunchback in the Park’.
+- A youtube clip of a reading of ‘A Hunchback in the Park’.

 Hannah Ellis is a teacher, writer and consultant.

 Published May, 2017